Cataract surgery

 When is it the right time for surgery?

 Whether and when to have surgery is a personal decision.
-It will greatly depend on how much someone’s vision loss is affecting their everyday life.
-The following factors might play an important role: How good does my eyesight have to be for me to be able to do my job?
-Are there certain things that I can no longer do, such as reading and sports?
-Do I have problems finding my way around on the streets?
-Is it becoming too dangerous for me to drive a car?
+It will greatly depend on how much your vision loss is affecting your everyday life.
+The following factors might play an important role: How good does your eyesight have to be for you to be able to do your job?
+Are there certain things that you can no longer do, such as reading and sports?
+Do you have problems finding your way around when you're out and about?
+Is it becoming too dangerous for you to drive a car?

-As long as there are no symptoms, surgery isn't necessary – even if doctors find that the lens has become a little cloudy.
+As long as there are no problems, surgery isn't necessary – even if doctors find that the lens has started to become cloudy.
+If you’re not sure about surgery, it might help to get a second opinion from a different doctor.

-Your vision will typically improve after surgery even if the is at an advanced stage.
-But surgery is more difficult if the is very advanced.
-Eye tests are also no longer as accurate.
-So it's a good idea to have regular eye tests carried out by an eye doctor (an ophthalmologist).
+Your vision will typically improve after surgery – even if the is at an advanced stage.
+But the surgery is more difficult if the is very advanced.
+It is then harder to measure the eye accurately in preparation for the new lens.
+So it's a good idea to have your eyes examined regularly by an eye doctor (an ophthalmologist).
 You can then talk to them about the right time for having surgery.

 If both eyes are affected by cataracts, one eye is operated after the other.

-Another factor that's important for the decision is whether or not someone has other (eye) conditions that could influence the outcome of surgery.
-Some people also have glaucoma, age-related macular degeneration (AMD) or eye damage from diabetes.
-Then surgery often doesn’t lead to a noticeable improvement in vision.
+Another factor that is important for the decision is whether or not you have other (eye) conditions that could influence the outcome of surgery.
+For example, some people also have glaucoma, age-related macular degeneration (AMD) or eye damage from diabetes.
+Then the surgery often doesn’t improve their vision.

-Although most operations don't lead to complications, problems can arise.
-Your eye doctor should carefully inform you about the possible advantages and disadvantages of surgery before it is carried out.
-Because cataracts progress slowly and aren't an emergency, there's no need to rush into any decisions about whether or when to have surgery.
+Although most operations do not lead to complications, problems can arise.
+Your eye doctor should thoroughly inform you about the possible pros and cons of surgery before it is carried out.
+Because cataracts progress slowly and are not an emergency, there is no need to rush into any decisions about whether or when to have surgery.

 What does the surgery involve?

-What is the most appropriate type of anesthesia?
+What is the most suitable type of anesthesia?

 Anesthetic eye drops don't affect the eye muscles, so you can still move your eyes during the surgery.
-But you will be asked to look in one direction and keep your eyes still throughout the procedure.
-Because you need to be very calm and focused to do this, anesthetic eye drops aren't the right option for everyone, and are only considered for short operations.
+For this reason, people are asked to look in one direction and keep their eyes still throughout the procedure.
+Because you need to be very focused and calm to do this, anesthetic eye drops aren't the right option for everyone.

 The artificial lens will usually last for a lifetime and won't wear out or become cloudy.
 This means that it probably won’t need to be replaced.

 But sometimes a secondary (also known as posterior capsule opacity) develops.
-If the rear (posterior) lens capsule becomes cloudy in the months or years after the operation, it will cause your vision to worsen again.
-It is estimated that about 5 to 10 out of 100 people develop secondary cataracts within five years of initial surgery.
+Then the part of the lens capsule behind the artificial lens becomes cloudy in the months or years after the operation, causing your vision to worsen again.
+It is estimated that 25 to 40 out of 100 people develop secondary cataracts within five years of initial surgery.
 Secondary cataracts can be treated with a laser.
-The laser treatment only takes a few minutes and can be done in an outpatient setting.
+The laser treatment only takes a few minutes and you can go home afterwards.
 You do not need to have surgery again.

 What are the possible complications?

-• Damage to the lens capsule: in about 2 to 3 out of 100 people
+• damage to the lens capsule (in about 2 out of 100 people) and

-• Retinal detachment: in about 1 out of 100 people
+• retinal detachment (in about 1 out of 100 people) and

-• Inflammation inside the eye (endophthalmitis): in less than 1 out of 100 people
+• an inside the eye, known as endophthalmitis (in less than 1 out of 100 people).

-Most complications don't have any long-term consequences, but they can lead to temporary problems such as impaired vision or slower wound healing.
+Although most complications do not have any lasting effects, they can lead to temporary problems such as worse vision or slower wound healing.
 You might have to take medication for a while, or further eye surgery might be needed.

-Bleeding in the eye can cause serious problems too.
-But this happens in much less than 1 out of 100 people – making bleeding even less common than inflammations in the eye.
+Bleeding in the eye can lead to vision problems, too.
+But this happens in much less than 1 out of 100 people – making bleeding even less common than infections inside the eye.

 How do the various artificial lenses differ?

 • Monofocal lenses: This type of lens allows clear vision at one distance only.
 In other words, you have to decide beforehand what kind of monofocal lens you would like, depending on whether you would prefer sharper vision when looking at things that are far away, at medium range, or nearby.
-Wearing glasses can help compensate for the other ranges.
+Wearing glasses can help you see things at the other distances more clearly.
 For instance, if you choose a lens that allows you to see things that are far away clearly, you would need to wear glasses to read a book.

-• Blue-light-blocking lenses: These lenses filter out blue light in an attempt to better protect the .
+• Blue-light-blocking lenses: These lenses filter out blue light with the aim of better protecting the .
 But they weren't proven to have this effect in studies.
+There are monofocal and multifocal blue-light-blocking lenses.

-In Germany, statutory health insurers will only fully cover the costs of surgery if a monofocal lens is implanted and the procedure is carried out without the use of a laser.
-Laser surgery involves additional costs that you will generally have to pay yourself.
+In Germany, public health insurance funds will only fully cover the costs of surgery if a monofocal lens is implanted and the surgery is done without lasers.

 Multifocal lenses, toric lenses, blue-light-blocking lenses and EDoF lenses are more expensive than monofocal lenses.
-Patients have to cover the difference in price themselves.
-So it's worth carefully considering the pros and cons of the different types of lenses before making a decision.
-It can be helpful to get a second opinion from a different eye doctor.
+You have to pay for the extra costs yourself.
+So it's a good idea to carefully consider the pros and cons of the different types of lenses.
+It might be helpful to get a second opinion from a different eye doctor.
 Your health insurer can provide information about cost coverage.

 Getting a well-fitting lens with the right strength (refractive power) is more important than the lens type.
 The eye doctor will do the necessary tests before the operation.

-An eye patch should be worn for one day after surgery.
+You should wear an eye patch for the first 24 hours after surgery.
 Your eye might itch or hurt a little, and it may feel like you have something in it.
 These problems usually go away again after a few days.
-The main thing to remember is to not rub or push against your eye if you have just had surgery.
-But it's alright to carefully touch the eye.
-For the first few days after the surgery, take care to keep water, shampoo and soap out of the eye that was operated on when you take a shower or wash your hair.
+It is important to not rub or push against your eye if you have just had surgery.
+But it is alright to carefully touch the eye.
+For the first few days after the surgery, take care to keep water, shampoo and soap out of the operated eye when you take a shower or wash your hair.

 You can return to most everyday activities as usual after a few days, apart from driving a car.
-You shouldn't read anything in print or on screens for up to two weeks, but it's okay to watch television.
-You can discuss any activities you have questions about with your doctor.
-They will also let you know when your eyesight is good enough for you to start driving again.
+You also shouldn't read anything (be it a book, a newspaper or something on a screen) for one week – or do any sports activities that involve vibrations (like jogging or cycling) for up to two weeks.
+It is okay to watch television, though.
+It is best to discuss further details with your eye doctor.
+They will also let you know when your eyesight is good enough for you to start driving a car again.
 This is usually possible after a few weeks.

 Casparis H, Lindsley K, Kuo IC et al. Surgery for cataracts in people with age-related macular degeneration.
 Cochrane Database Syst Rev 2017; (2): CD006757.